 Also note that the owner of the service animal can only be a person suffering from physical, sensory, psychiatric, intellectual, or other inabilities.
 Your dysfunctions must be supported by a doctor’s medical opinion.

-If you have a valid letter from your therapist you can always register you pet with MyServiceAnimal Registrar
+And don’t forget, if you have a valid letter from your therapist you can always register your pet with MyServiceAnimal Registrar